 The Okie Ski Trail to Colorado

 To introduce and facilitate direction, the new road and existing highways in Texas and Oklahoma could be branded as the Okie Ski Trail.
-A mark to place on highway signs could be a green disk with a skier android figure inside.
-The green disk is familiar to skiers as denoting the easiest way down the mountain, just as the new highway provides the easiest way to the mountains.
+A mark to place on highway signs could be a green disk with an android skier figure inside.
+The green disk is familiar to skiers as denoting the easiest way down the mountain, just as the new turnpike provides the easiest way to the mountains.

 Date of conception: 1995, while planning a road trip from OKC to Colorado.